A Miami grandmother trying to end her grandson’s seizures in Trinidad finds hope at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

 Global Health Provides Hope

-Michelle was determined to bring Renaldo to Miami Children’s Hospital (MCH) for epilepsy surgery.
-“I knew that Miami Children’s had an excellent reputation,” said Michelle.
+Michelle was determined to bring Renaldo to Nicklaus Children's Hospital (NCH) for epilepsy surgery.
+“I knew that Nicklaus Children's had an excellent reputation,” said Michelle.
 “I knew that he needed to be here to receive the best possible care.”
-Her daughter, the boy’s mother, also put her trust in Miami Children’s Hospital.
-Ms. Mapp began her quest by contacting the Global Health (GH) Department at Miami Children’s Hospital.
+Her daughter, the boy’s mother, also put her trust in Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+Ms. Mapp began her quest by contacting the Global Health (GH) Department at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 Annia Martinez, a GH representative, helped her make travel arrangements for Renaldo and coordinated the paperwork.
 “Annia and the entire Global Health staff are fantastic and made it possible for him to get to Miami,” she said.

 The Trip of a Lifetime